hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-stacks.md

 |                   | rpc_bind               | stacks_node_rpc_url          |
 |                   | endpoint               | stacks_events_ingestion_port |

+> [!NOTE]
+> The `bitcoind_zmq_url` is optional when running chainhook as a service using stacks because stacks will pull the blocks from both stacks and the Bitcoin chain.

 Once you have all the above configurations matched, you can start your chainhook service by running the following command:

 ## Scan the blocks with predicate